SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are just a few highlights on the inside of the cathedral.

-It's a memorial for all of those that have died of AIDS.
+It's a memorial for all of those who have died of AIDS.
 It's also a way to provide hope, compassion, and an understanding of AIDS on a global scale.

 During your visit, make sure you also spend a few minutes looking at the AIDS Memorial Quilt.